 Typing noise on this keyboard is fairly loud and may not be suitable for use in a noise-sensitive environment.

-We tested the Redragon K552-RGB, but there are 8 variants of this keyboard in various colors, type of switch used, and backlight.
-Outemu Blue are Redragon's proprietary switches that are similar to Cherry MX Blues.
-With the exception of typing quality and backlight customization, most of our results are applicable to the other variants as well.
+We tested the Redragon K552-RGB, but there are 8 variants of this keyboard with various color and backlight options.
+With the exception of backlight customization, we expect our results are applicable to the other variants as well.

 The Redragon K552-RGB is a much better keyboard than the HyperX Alloy Core RGB.
-The K552 has mechanical switches that provide a better typing experience, though the clicky switches may be bothersome for some.
-The K552 has a significantly better build quality and its RGB backlighting has more customization options; however, it may not be the best choice if you like having a NumPad, as the K552 is a tenkeyless keyboard.
+The Redragon has mechanical switches that provide a better typing experience, though the clicky switches may be bothersome for some.
+The Redragon has a significantly better build quality, and its RGB backlighting has more customization options; however, it may not be the best choice if you like having a NumPad, as the Redragon is a tenkeyless keyboard.